change0z/Data-Analysis/README.md

 # Data-Analysis

- This is a repo for the data analysis project of Tree Survival Prediction and Tree Stereility Prediction.
+ This is a repo for Data Analyis Projects by Ziyad Shaikh.

  ## Index

+### 1. Tree Survival Prediction

- 1. [Model 1 - Domain Knowledge](m1.ipynb) - This notebook is for the tree survival prediction analysis based on just domain knowledge and research.
+  1. [Model 1 - Domain Knowledge]([m1.ipynb](https://github.com/change0z/Data-Analysis/blob/main/Tree%20Survival%20Predictiom/m1.ipynb)) - This notebook is for the tree survival prediction analysis based on just domain knowledge and research.

   2. [Model 2- Grid Search CV](m2.ipynb) - This notebook is for the tree survival prediction analysis by selecting features using Grid Search CV.

   3. [Model 3 - Tree Sterility Prediction](m3.ipynb) - This notebook is for creating a model that classifies if the soil is sterile using KNN.

   4. [Exploratory Data Analysis](EDA.ipynb) - This notebook is for the exploratory data analysis of the data.

+### 2. Bank Churn Analysis

  ## Data Source